0 - 9

 Clinical value APP optionally available on the blue XN-Series analyser type to measure white precursor cells, thereby delivering an excellent dual-level flagging (in combination with the standard XN-DIFF APP) for both myeloid and lymphatic white blood cell abnormalities.
 This helps to cut down on false-positive sample flags and manual differentiations, and focus on the samples showing neoplastic disorder types.

-A group of Sysmex automated haematology analysers consisting of the XE-, XT- and XS-series models, all based on fluorescence flow cytometry technology and delivering a 5-part blood differential plus a varying array of extended parameters offering further diagnostic possibilities.
+A group of Sysmex automated haematology analysers consisting of different XS-series models, all based on fluorescence flow cytometry technology and delivering a 5-part blood differential plus a varying array of extended parameters offering further diagnostic possibilities.

 A new measurement option utilising the WPC measurement channel for the quantification of haematopoietic progenitor cells (HPC).
 The XN Stem Cells method has been shown to be comparable with the CD34 immune flow cytometry count in mobilised peripheral blood.